Can Robson prove worth at Aberdeen in nine games?

-Aberdeen: Can Barry Robson prove worth as manager in nine games?
+Barry Robson: Can Aberdeen's interim manager prove his worth in nine games?

 Last updated on .From the section Aberdeen